 If you’re not willing to give away upgrades or parts of your product for free, that’s cool.
 Try a discount instead.

 Everybody loves discounts.
-If your product is subscription based, this method of referral marketing is super simple.
+If your product is subscription-based, this method of referral marketing is super simple.
 Offer up a certain percentage discount on a customer’s package for a set amount of time (either monthly, quarterly, or annually) in exchange for a referral.

 That way, you aren’t giving away entire upgrades for free, but you’re still not losing out.

-Here’s the thing about referral marketing programs: they’re only successful if you’re following up the new prospects in your sales funnel.
+Here’s the thing about referral marketing programs: they’re only successful if you’re following up on the new prospects in your sales funnel.

-You can even segment your referral list, so they are sent a custom email marketing sequence.
+You can even segment your referral list so they are sent a custom email marketing sequence.

 Nurturing a new lead as soon as they enter your sales funnel is crucial.
 If you don’t have a system in place to do this, the chances of your referral program being successful are slim.

-Tracking key metrics and benchmarks are crucial to the success of your referral program, especially in its early stages.
+Would this even be a real list if we didn’t recommend you split-test your referral program?
+Tracking key metrics and benchmarks is crucial to the success of your referral program, especially in its early stages.

 Without split testing—you’re flying blind.
 Your rewards might not be good enough, or your participation rate might suck.
 Finding out these metrics early on makes it easier to fix them.